Solihull: Two brothers among boys who died after lake plunge

 They were pulled from water at Babbs Mill Park, near Solihull, on Sunday.

-The families of the three young cousins have paid tribute to their "beautiful boys".
+The families of the three young relatives have paid tribute to their "beautiful boys".

 "As a family we are devastated at the loss of our beautiful boys Tom, Fin and Sam in such tragic circumstances," said their parents in a statement released by West Midlands Police.